MODSetter/SurfSense/README.md

 ## Key Features

-- 💡 **Idea**: Save any content you see on the internet in your own personal knowledge base.
+- 💡 **Idea**: Have your own private NotebookLM and Perplexity with better  integrations.
-- ⚙️ **Cross Browser Extension**: Save your browsing content from your favourite browser.
+- ⚙️ **Cross Browser Extension**: Save your dynamic content bookmarks from your favourite browser.
 - 📁 **Multiple File Format Uploading Support**: Save content from your own personal files(Documents, images and more) to your own personal knowledge base .
-- 🔍 **Powerful Search**: Quickly find anything in your saved content.
+- 🔍 **Powerful Search**: Quickly research or find anything in your saved content.
 - 💬 **Chat with your Saved Content**: Interact in Natural Language with your saved Web Browsing Sessions and get cited answers.
+- 🎤 **Podcasts your Saved Content**: Create podcasts over your saved content in SurfSense knowledge base.
+- 📄 **Cited Answers**: Get Cited answers just like Perplexity.
 - 🔔 **Local LLM Support**: Works Flawlessly with Ollama local LLMs.
 - 🏠 **Self Hostable**: Open source and easy to deploy locally.
-- 📊 **Advanced RAG Techniques**: Utilize the power of Advanced RAG Techniques.
+- 📊 **Advanced RAG Techniques**: Utilize the power of Hierarchical Indices RAG.
 - 🔟% **Cheap On Wallet**: Works Flawlessly with OpenAI gpt-4o-mini model and Ollama local LLMs.
 - 🕸️ **No WebScraping**: Extension directly reads the data from DOM to get accurate data.

 ## How to get started?
----
-**UPDATE 24 OCTOBER 2024:**
-- SurfSense now uses custom gpt-researcher agent to format responses.
-- Added better markdown rendering to UI.

-**UPDATE 8 OCTOBER 2024:**
-- SurfSense now lets you upload your own files such as pdfs, docx, images etc into your SurfSense Knowledge Base.
-- SurfSense uses [Unstructured-IO](https://github.com/Unstructured-IO/unstructured) to support files.

-**UPDATE 25 SEPTEMBER 2024:**
- - Thanks [@hnico21](https://github.com/hnico21) for adding Docker Support

-**UPDATE 20 SEPTEMBER 2024:**

- - SurfSense now works on Hierarchical Indices.
- - Knowledge Graph dependency is removed for now until I find some better Graph RAG solutions.
- - Added support for Local LLMs

-Until I find a good host for my backend you need to setup SurfSense locally for now.
+### PRE-START NOTE's

+#### File Uploading Support

+SurfSense now supports uploading various file types.
+To enable this feature, please set up the Unstructured.io library + its prerequisites.
+You can follow the setup guide here: https://github.com/Unstructured-IO/unstructured?tab=readme-ov-file#installing-the-library

+#### Podcast Support

+Make sure you correctly setup `ffmpeg`  in your system so mering of audios can happen.

 ---